Distilled Spirits Tax Return

 Over 100 Proof (Gallons).
 Enter the total gallons of bottled or packaged distilled spirits over 100 proof.
 The total must agree with the respective federal forms

-Note: Per Alcoholic Beverage Tax Regulation 2544, report all alcoholic beverages in wine gallons.
+Note: You must report all alcoholic beverages in wine gallons (Alcoholic Beverage Tax Regulation 2544).
 You can convert liters to wine gallons by multiplying liters by 0.264172.
+Round the resulting figure to the nearest one-hundredth of a gallon (for example, round 1.2345 to 1.23).

-Once you have completed the information for the entry, click the Add button to save the entry and return to the Schedule 240-A screen.
-To add additional entries, click the Add a Record hyperlink or click Next to continue.
+Once you have completed the information for the entry, select Add to save the entry and return to the Schedule 240-A screen.
+To add additional entries, select Add a Record or select Next to continue.

-Distilled Spirits Purchased or Received from Other Licensed Distilled Spirits Manufacturers/Importers in California (Schedule 241-A)
+Distilled Spirits Purchased or Received from Other Licensed Distilled Spirits Manufacturers, Importers, or Wholesalers in California (CDTFA-241-A)

-To manually complete schedule 241-A, click the Add a Record hyperlink and enter the schedule information (refer to the Schedule Information section below for more information).
+To manually complete CDTFA-241-A (schedule), select Add a Record and enter the schedule information (refer to the Schedule Information section below for more information).

-If you uploaded your schedule using the excel workbook, review the transactions, and correct any error(s), if applicable.
+If you uploaded your CDTFA-241-A (schedule) using the CDTFA-240-DS excel workbook, review the transactions, and correct any errors, if applicable.

 Schedule Information

-Purchased From (name of Distilled Spirits Manufacturer/Importer).
+Purchased From (name of Distilled Spirits Manufacturer, Importer, or Wholesaler).
 Enter the complete name of the California seller the bottled or packaged distilled spirits were purchased from.

 City.
 Enter the name of the California city where the seller's business is located.

 Distilled Spirits' CDTFA Account Number.
 Enter the seller's nine-digit distilled spirits CDTFA account number.
-(Note: Numbers only.
+(Note: Input numbers only.
 Omit letters and dashes.)

-A list of active Distilled Spirits Manufacturer/Importer accounts can be located on our Online Services, under the Registration section.
+A list of active Distilled Spirits Manufacturer, Importer, or Wholesaler accounts can be located on our Online Services, under the Registration section.

 Date Received.
 Enter the date the shipment was received.